la2050/challenge/partners.markdown

 ## 2021 Partners

-The My LA2050 Grants Challenge is possible because of the support of many partners from across Los Angeles.
+The My LA2050 Grants Challenge is possible because of the support of many organizations from across Los Angeles.

-### Lead Partners
+### Funding Partners

 [![The Goldhirsh Foundation](/assets/images/partners/goldhirsh-foundation.png)](https://goldhirshfoundation.org)
-: The Goldhirsh Foundation, founder of the My LA2050 Grants Challenge, providing $1,000,000 in grant funds
+: The Goldhirsh Foundation, founder of the My LA2050 Grants Challenge, providing $1,000,000 in grant funds.

 [![The Annenberg Foundation](/assets/images/partners/annenberg-foundation.png)](https://annenberg.org)
-: The Annenberg Foundation, providing $50,000 in grant funds to support efforts in diversity, equity, and inclusion
+: The Annenberg Foundation, providing $50,000 in grant funds to support efforts in diversity, equity, and inclusion.

 [![Snap Foundation](/assets/images/partners/snap-foundation.png)](https://snapfoundation.org)
-: The Snap Foundation, supporting projects that develop pathways to the creative economy for underrepresented youth in Los Angeles
+: The Snap Foundation, supporting projects that develop pathways to the creative economy for underrepresented youth in Los Angeles.

+### Evaluation Partner

-[![Social Venture Partners Los Angeles](/assets/images/partners/social-venture-partners.jpg)](https://www.svpla.org/) : Additionally, we are proud to have Social Venture Partners Los Angeles (SVP) as our external evaluation partner.
+[![Social Venture Partners Los Angeles](/assets/images/partners/social-venture-partners.jpg)](https://www.svpla.org/) : Social Venture Partners Los Angeles (SVP), serving as our external evaluation partner.
 SVP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles' toughest challenges.
 All proposals are reviewed, scored, and evaluated by members of SVP.

 ### Outreach Partners